wernsey/rengine/DEVNOTES.md

 but I should think on it a bit more.

 This scheme of pushing/popping states also has some implications on the save game system.
+And on the sprite system I intend to add later.

-My Bitmap module should have a #pragma pack() at the structure declaration.
+My Bitmap module should have a `#pragma pack()` at the structure declaration.
 The PAK file module should have it too.
 See the bottom of this section on the wikipedia: http://en.wikipedia.org/wiki/Data_structure_alignment in the section